gt-crnch-rg/read-the-docs/docs/general/rg-getting-started.rst

 To access Rogues Gallery machines from off campus you need to either

-1) SSH to testbed nodes
+1) SSH to the testbed via the login node from a terminal session.

 OR